 Heraklion Christmas happeningsHeraklion is the biggest and definitely the most festive city on the island, this blessed place with its great tradition and customs, especially Christmas, becomes even more hospitable, this time of the year, where dazzling Christmas lights and decorations adorn the streets.
 Wonderfully decorated boats are also typical of the season.
+Everything ready to explore it!!

 The holiday is celebrated with songs all around the paved neighbourhoods of the historical centre and events occurring all day long on the streets and cafes!
 Take a trip to the central market and stroll around the city with lots of Christmas carolling and street performances activities.